camlee/power-meter/esp32-viewe/docs/WEB_APP.md

 ```

 `--host` is the deterministic fallback when the serial monitor has supplied an
-IP or the development machine does not resolve `.local` names.
-The helper uses
+IP or the LAN blocks multicast.
+The helper uses `avahi-browse` when present and
-`avahi-browse` when present and then attempts the configured `meter1.local`
+then its dependency-free direct mDNS resolver for the configured
-fallback; change `--hostname` for a renamed meter.
+`meter1.local` fallback; change `--hostname` for a renamed meter.
+Resolve known
+names directly with `python3 tools/mdns_resolver.py meter1 sensor1`.

 ## Serving and browser cache policy